DanySK/Alchemist-quickstart/README.md

 ```
 gradlew.bat runAlchemist
 ```

 Press P and you will see some pedestrians wandering around.
 For further information about the gui, see the [graphical interface shortcuts](https://alchemistsimulator.github.io/wiki/usage/gui/).

+Note that the first launch will be rather slow, since Gradle will download all the required files.
+They will get cached in the user's home folder (as per Gradle normal behavior).

 ## The build script